-Important Reminder for all Licensed Members of the PEIVMA
+Important reminder for all licensed members of the PEIVMA

 PEIVMA CONTINUING EDUCATION POLICY

-According to bylaw 18.1, all licensed members of the PEIVMA must obtain at least twenty (20) hours of continuing education every two (2) calendar years.
-A record of this Continuing Education (CE) must be submitted annually, regardless of the CE activity taken by the member the previous year.
-Even those members who qualify for an exemption (see below) must submit their form indicating why they are exempt.
-Completed forms are due by January 31 each year or member risks suspension of license.
+According to bylaw 18.1, all licensed members of the PEIVMA must obtain at least twenty (20) hours of continuing education (CE) plus 2 hours of antimicrobial resistance CE (see below for more details) every two (2) calendar years.
+Every year (due December 31), a record of this continuing education must be submitted for the previous 24 months.
+Even those members who qualify for an exemption (see below) must submit their form every year indicating why they are exempt.
+Annual submission of the CE form also helps to keep member contact information current.

-Acceptable continuing education within the PEIVMA is any formal veterinary-related lecture, lab or seminar where the speaker is a veterinarian or the sponsoring organization is veterinary in nature.
+Acceptable CE within the PEIVMA is any formal veterinary-related lecture, lab, or seminar where the speaker is a veterinarian or the sponsoring organization is veterinary in nature.

-If you are in doubt as to whether or not your planned CE fits the PEIVMA policy, please do not hesitate to contact a member of council for approval prior to attendance.
+If you are in doubt as to whether or not your planned CE fits the PEIVMA policy, please do not hesitate to contact the PEIVMA (firstname.lastname@example.org) prior to attendence.

-Download Continuing Education Form
+Download Continuing Education Form for 2017

 UPCOMING CONTINUING EDUCATION EVENTS